-- Preview Email Newsletter

 Experts from across academia, industry and funding agencies gathered to discuss how generative artificial intelligence (GenAI) is transforming science - the good, the bad and the unknown - at the Assessing and Imagining the Impact of Generative AI on Science Symposium, held March 3-5 on the Cornell campus.

-In a series of panel discussion more PR
+In a series of panel discussions, participants considered both the incredible boo more PR

 2026 ACRL Section Awards Recipients Announced (10)